cwimpy/website/content/post/2020-03-17-virtual-meetings.md

 It is now very common to experience virtual meetings in private industry, and increasingly first-round job interviews are being conducted remotely.
 We are also seeing an increased use in the university setting.
 This means that it is an important part of professional development to become competent in participating in remote meetings, regardless of whether it is for a course or another activity.
 You are best served to learn now how the process works given the large scale of importance of many meetings.
 For my classes and students, I will expect anyone to have read this post before requesting assistance.

-# How Does This Work?
+# How does this work?

 In general, video conferencing applications allow remote users to connect with other users or to a centralized meeting location where others are meeting in-person.
 Most applications include video support via webcam (e.g., built-in, external, or industrial), computer, and/or phone-based audio.
 If you are in a meeting room and are not in charge of the meeting, then you can simply participate in person.
 If you are joining the meeting remotely, then you need to have your computer, phone, and meeting space all prepared.

-# Getting Started
+# Getting started

 Most meetings are initiated with a URL that takes you to an associated website with the aim of downloading a local copy of the software.
 If you click the link and give the software permission to run, then most of the time you are prepared.
 Once it launches, you will likely want to identify and select the "mute" and "video" buttons so you can have those options off until the meeting begins.
 If your connection is unstable or slow, then you can opt to join with your phone (this varies by application and meeting host) using a phone number with the associated meeting ID.